davidcraft/SimKern/SIM0_README.md

 value (0 or 1) based upon specific network dynamics.

 ### REQUIREMENTS
-The SIM0 framework currently supports MATLAB and Octave as viable simulation engines.
-We have not yet extended the framework to consider logical or qualitative simulation engines.
+The SIM0 framework currently supports Octave as a viable simulation engine.
+We have not yet extended the framework to consider MATLAB, logical, or qualitative simulation engines.
 In the simulation engine, the user must specify which model-specific parameters are to be changed to produce a total number of K simulations of the system in question.